 19. When you are stuck to fixed revenue:

 If your business is in a situation of fixed revenue and you are not able to deliver much time to increase it, then usually there is just one thing that can help you out and that is hiring a manager.
 A manager can perform day-to-day operations and can even carry vital meetings on your behalf, especially when you are not in town or available at the office.
 This would lead to less loss of quality clients and hence can help you increase your business revenue to a higher level.

 20. If you are experiencing an increased frustration level:

-Ultimately, a common problem among business owners is increased level of frustration, mainly because of not being able to manage things properly.
-At one point of time, business owners are not able to devote enough time to core areas of their business that leads to development of frustration within them.
+Ultimately, a common problem among business owners is the increased level of frustration, mainly because of not being able to manage things properly.
+At one point in time, business owners are not able to devote enough time to core areas of their business that leads to the development of frustration within them.
 So if you too feel that someone is always on your head and think that you need someone to manage your team, then you must hire a manager.
-A manager would be responsible for delivering answers to their questions and take essential steps required to complete their projects on time.
+A manager would be responsible for delivering answers to their questions and take the essential steps required to complete their projects on time.

-So just list out things that you do it yourself and that are pending and needs to be focused.
+So just list out things that you do it yourself and that is pending and needs to be focused.
 For major aspects of your business that needs core attention, you need to spend time while for other minor activities related to your office, the best way to manage them is hire a mature, responsible and skillful manager who can manage those tasks on your behalf.